jewlexx/discord-presence/CONTRIBUTING.md

 # Contributing Guidelines

-Contributions to this project are welcome, just follow there steps.
+Contributions to this project are welcome, just follow these steps.

 1. Fork this repository and create a feature branch named after the feature you want to implement
 2. Make your changes on your branch